axivo/charts/.github/actions/design.md

 ### **1. When Adding New Methods**
 - Extend Action base class
 - Use execute() pattern for all operations
-- Follow individual parameter pattern
+- Follow appropriate parameter patterns (individual for simple, objects for complex)
 - Maintain alphabetical ordering
 - No comments in method body
 - No blank lines in method body